makandra/geordi/README.md

 Guided deployment across branches.

-Example: `geordi deploy` or `geordi deploy p[roduction]`
+Example: `geordi deploy` or `geordi deploy p[roduction]` or `geordi deploy --current-branch`

-Merge, push and deploy with a single command!
-There are several scenarios where this command comes in handy:
+Merge, push and deploy with a single command! **It always tells what it will do before it does it.** There are different scenarios where this command is handy:

 1) *Production deploy:* From the master branch, run `geordi deploy production`.
    This will merge `master` to `production`, push and deploy to production.

 2) *Feature branch deploy:* From a feature branch, run `geordi deploy staging`.
    This will merge the feature branch to `master`, push and deploy to staging.

+   To deploy a feature branch directly without merging, run `geordi deploy --current-branch`.
+This feature depends on the environment variable `DEPLOY_BRANCH` to be picked up in the respective deploy file.

 3) *Simple deploy:* If the source branch matches the target branch, merging will be skipped.